tigersharke/NodeCore-Luminous/README.md

  	- Uses Eggcorns For Fuel
  	- Dim Light, Long Duration
  	- Goes Out Faster When Carried
+ - Sparks from tempered lode
+ - Aeterna Jar
+ 	- Dependant on wc_naturae
 # LET THERE BE LIGHT